Ashish-Chokhani/ECG-Monitoring-and-Transmission/README.md

 # ECG Monitoring and Transmission

 This project involves the development of an ECG monitoring system using an ESP32 microcontroller for data acquisition and transmission, along with MATLAB scripts for data analysis and visualization.
 The system is designed to monitor the electrical activity of the heart, save the data, and perform signal processing to determine the heart rate.
-Finally integrating machine learning for disease for disease prediction based on the ECG data.
+Finally integrating machine learning for disease prediction based on the ECG data.

 ## Directory Structure